THIS FACTORING AGREEMENT (Agreement) is made between Express Pay and you or the entity you represent (‘you’ or ’your’) on the Effective Date.

 (b) Express Pay may, at any time, transfer, assign or novate all or any of its rights or obligations under this Agreement without having to obtain your consent.

 You agree that you have not entered into this Agreement in reliance on any representation, warranty, promise, statement or opinion made by Express Pay or any person on behalf of Express Pay other than those set out in this Agreement (if any).

 (a) To you.
 Express Pay may provide any notice to you under this Agreement by sending a message to the email address then associated with your invoice.
-Notices provided to you by email will be effective when Express Pay send the email.
+Notices provided to you by email will be effective when Express Pay sends the email.
 It is your responsibility to keep your email address current.
-You will be deemed to have received any email sent to the email address then associated with your invoice when Express Pay send the email, whether or not you actually receive the email.
+You will be deemed to have received any email sent to the email address then associated with your invoice when Express Pay sends the email, whether or not you actually receive the email.

 (b) To Express Pay.
 To give Express Pay notice under this Agreement, you must contact Express Pay as follows: